 Sales at your local home improvement shops are through the roof with everyone completing their “honey-do lists” through the COVID-19 pandemic.
 If you are one of the many that picked up home transformation projects out of boredom or simply stared at the walls long enough to find all the flaws, you are not alone!
-Interior and Exterior re-paints for both commercial and residential are among the list of these COVID pandemic DIY projects.
-If you got started and are not sure how to finish, or if you simply need some professional tips, look no further!
+Interior and Exterior repaint jobs for both commercial and residential are among the list of these COVID pandemic DIY projects.
+If you got started and are not sure how to finish, or if you simply need some professional tips on your exterior repaint, look no further!
 Below are some of our tips to keep your project going smooth.

 - Remove outlets and light switch panels